bk20x/M/README.md

   support for table literals inspired by Lua you can even use them as modules)

-(define String (let () (open Strings) (interned-symbols)))
+'(interned-symbols returns the innermost scope from the caller's symbol table) (define String (let () (open Strings) (interned-symbols)))

 (define vec2 {x: 250.0, y: 250.0})